All planning checklists

 Head Out for First Activity

-Start at Edinburgh Castle and slowly make your way down the Royal Mile towards Holyrood Palace.
+Begin at Edinburgh Castle and walk down the Royal Mile towards Holyrood Palace at an easy pace.

 Easy·Medium impact